 Qcells shall be entitled to terminate or withdraw from the contract partially or completely if:

 i. an application has been made to open insolvency proceedings against the Buyer’s assets,

 ii. it becomes known that the Buyer has been considered as unworthy of credit at the time of conclusion of the contract,

 iv. in case there is any other important reason that justifies a termination or a withdrawal.
 Such reason would be, for example, a breach of essential contractual obligations.

 In case of permanent supply contracts, the right of withdrawal shall be replaced by the right of extraordinary termination without notice.

 12. SEVERABILITY CLAUSE, PLACE OF PERFORMANCE, PLACE OF JURISDICTION, WRITTEN FORM

-b) Bitterfeld-Wolfen shall be the place of performance and jurisdiction for Hanwha Q CELLS GmbH.
-These terms and conditions are governed by German law.
-The application of the UN Convention on Contracts for the International Sale of goods shall be excluded.
+b.
+Bitterfeld-Wolfen shall be the place of performance and jurisdiction for Hanwha Q CELLS GmbH.
+These terms and conditions are subject to German law.
+The application of the UN Convention on Contracts for the International Sale of Goods shall be excluded.